G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 ---
 # Create and configure a Load Balancer

-A Load Balancer is a tool used to sort incoming requests across your virtual machines  to improve your infrastructure's fault tolerance.
+A Load Balancer is a tool used to sort incoming requests across your Virtual Machines  to improve your infrastructure's fault tolerance.

 ## Step 1.
 Initiate Load Balancer creation